AlissonRP/AlissonRP/README.md

 ### About me :thinking:
 * My name is Alisson Rosa
-* I'm undergraduate student in Statistics and  study some topics of computer science on my own.
+* I'm undergraduate student in statistics and  study some topics of computer science on my own.